-This is the first cost-effectiveness analysis of ensifentrine that we are aware of; however, there have been numerous cost-effectiveness analyses within COPD.
-60,63,122,126 61,62,64 Additionally, this model closely follows existing models and uses key learnings from a cross-model comparison exercise.
+This is the first cost-effectiveness analysis of ensifentrine that we are aware of; however, there have been numerous cost-effectiveness analyses within COPD.51,54,95,99 52,53,55 Additionally, this model closely follows existing models and uses key learnings from a cross-model comparison exercise.
 Based on the cross-model comparison exercise conducted previously by Hoogendoorn and colleagues, there has been between model variability in the disease progression framework and subgroup specifications and in the mortality framework and subgroup specifications.
-For the disease progression framework, our model used transition probabilities adapted from Atsou et al. 122 with transition rates specified by COPD disease severity and smoking status.
+For the disease progression framework, our model used transition probabilities adapted from Atsou et al. with transition rates specified by COPD disease severity and smoking status.
 This approach is most closely similar to the approach taken by Hansen and colleagues.
 Exacerbations were modeled as events rather than health states, which is similar to the approach taken by Wacker and colleagues.
 For the mortality framework and subgroup specifications, our model programmed mortality as a function of all-cause mortality from life tables, exacerbation-related mortality, and COPD-attributable mortality excluding exacerbation-related mortality specified by age and disease severity.
 This is most closely similar to the approach taken by Hoogendoorn and colleagues and by Wacker and colleagues.
-60,62

 To validate the model, we updated our model inputs to the inputs used in the standard reference scenario from the published cross-model comparison exercise and updated the treatment inputs specific to the hypothetical intervention two in the published cross-model comparison exercise.
 After doing this, our model outcomes were nearly identical to the ones reported by Wacker in the cross-model comparison exercise.
-Our model produced an incremental ₹860 and 0.077 incremental QALYs when using these standard reference inputs.
-Wacker reported an incremental ₹844 and 0.075 incremental QALYs when using these standard reference inputs.
+Our model produced an incremental €860 and 0.077 incremental QALYs when using these standard reference inputs.
+Wacker reported an incremental €844 and 0.075 incremental QALYs when using these standard reference inputs.
 It is not surprising that our findings most closely mirrored the findings reported by Wacker due to the similar way exacerbations and mortality were modeled.
-We then removed exacerbation-specific mortality, and our estimates were nearly identical to those reported by Rutten-van Mölken in the cross-model replication exercise that did not include any increased risk of mortality associated with an exacerbation.
-In the cross-model replication exercise that did not include any increased risk of mortality associated with an exacerbation.
+We then removed exacerbation-specific mortality, and our estimates were nearly identical to those reported by Rutten-van Mölken in the cross-model replication exercise who did not include any increased risk of mortality associated with an exacerbation.